FREE SHIPPING on orders over $75 International: over $250

 Cons:

-• shouldn’t be used with chenpi teas or any citrusy teas — acids in citruses might have a slight corrosion effect on silver
+• shouldn’t be used with chenpi teas or any citrusy teas — acids in citrus might have a slight corrosion effect on silver

 • might be too hot to handle

-We would say that silver teapots should be used by people who are seriously sure about both the quality and taste of their tea.
-An expensive teapot as this one could only be matched with tea of similar quality (doesn't necessarily mean that it has to be as expensive).
+We would say that silver teapots should be used by people who are committed to the quality and taste of their tea (it doesn't necessarily mean the tea has to be expensive).

 A silver teapot will bring an already fantastic tea to a whole new level.
 However, if the tea is just alright, well, a silver teapot will most likely bring to the surface its not so favorable qualities.